If you have decided to

 - successfully complete Year 12 at any Queensland school during the current calendar year

-- obtain an Overall Position (OP) of between 1 and 6 (or equivalent)—this requirement will change for the 2021 grants based on the ATAR system
+- obtain an ATAR result of 88.75 or higher—this requirement will change for the 2021 grants based on the ATAR system

 - commence an initial teacher education program at a Queensland university or tertiary institution in the first semester of the year after graduating Year 12